 Food Network juggernaut “The Kitchen” is currently in its 20th season of delighting home audiences with both approachable and refined recipes.
 This multi-chef smorgasbord has done a beautiful job of pivoting to at-home video production during the pandemic.
 With a large cache of episodes from past seasons also available, The Kitchen will keep you busy for the coming weeks.
-Pay extra attention to their fun themed episodes, like holiday feasts (especially since Mother’s Day is right around the corner!)
+Pay extra attention to their fun themed episodes, like holiday feasts.
 For the most relevant content, watch the Quarantine Edition episodes, as they feature ways to jazz up leftovers, cook using pantry staples, and address additional pandemic challenges.

 Julie & Julia

-A classic food-themed cinematic adventure, this popular film stars Meryl Streep and Amy Adams (respectively) as famed American chef and cookbook author Julia Child and modern day New Yorker Julie Powell.
+A classic food-themed cinematic adventure, this popular film stars Meryl Streep and Amy Adams as famed American chef and cookbook author Julia Child and modern-day New Yorker Julie Powell (respectively).
 The two intersect in this interesting time-hopping tale when Powell vows to cook all 524 recipes in Child’s Mastering the Art of French Cooking in one year.
 Watch on Netflix or Amazon Prime and you’ll immediately crave all the butter and French bistro fare.